RaymondBrien/zombie-bingo/README.md

 If using any confidential credentials, such as `CREDS.json` or `env.py` data, these will need to be manually added to your own newly created project as well.

+Ensure that your config vars for your google sheet AND rapid API are set correctly within the settings tab within heroku, using your own credentials downloaded from the google cloud.
+You must ensure the names of the tabs within your worksheet are set correctly for the worksheet to update successfully.

 #### Cloning